microsoft/AcademicContent/Workshop/18. Custom Vision Service/Custom Vision Service HOL.md

     _Training the model_

 1. Wait for the training process to complete.
 (It should only take a few seconds.)
 Then review the training statistics presented to you for iteration 1. **Precision** and **recall** are separate but related  measures of the model's accuracy.
-Suppose that the model was presented with three Picassos and three Van Goghs, and that it correctly identified two of the Picassos as "Picasso" images, but incorrectly identified two of the Van Goghs as "Picasso" images.
+Suppose the model was presented with three Picassos and three Van Goghs, and that it correctly identified two of the Picassos as "Picasso" images, but incorrectly identified two of the Van Goghs as Picassos.
 In this case, the precision would be 50% (two of the four images it classified as Picassos are actually Picassos), while its recall would be 67% (it correctly identified two of the three Picasso images as Picassos).
 You can learn more about precision and recall from https://en.wikipedia.org/wiki/Precision_and_recall.

 	![Results of training the model](Images/portal-train-complete.png)

     _Results of training the model_

-Noe let's test the model using the portal's Quick Test feature, which allows you to submit images to the model and see how it classifies them using the knowledge it gained from the training images.
+Now let's test the model using the portal's Quick Test feature, which allows you to submit images to the model and see how it classifies them using the knowledge acquired from the training images.

 <a name="Exercise4"></a>
 ## Exercise 4: Test the model ##

 In [Exercise 5](#Exercise5), you will create a Node.js app that uses the model to identify the artist of paintings presented to it.
 But you don't have to write an app to test the model; you can do your testing in the portal, and you can further refine the model using the images that you test with.
-In this exercise, you will test the model's ability to identify the artist of a painting using several test images.
-While you're at it, you will use the test images to make the model more intelligent.
+In this exercise, you will test the model's ability to identify the artist of a painting using test images provided for you.

 1. Click **Quick Test** at the top of the page.